vbem/k8s-port-forward/README.md

 This action can be used to [forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) local ports on GitHub runners to workloads in your Kubernetes cluster.

-Current implementation is to setup a `kubectl port-forward` daemon in backgroud and immune to hangups, which make local ports on runner available to subsequent steps.
+Current implementation is to setup a `kubectl port-forward` daemon in background and immune to hangups, which make local ports on runner available to subsequent steps.

 Note that this action follow [official *kubeconfig* authentication methods](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and you need to sign in your K8s cluster via other actions such as [kubeconfig4sa](https://github.com/marketplace/actions/kubeconfig-for-service-account-sa), or manually set `KUBECONFIG` environment variable for this action in your workflows file.

 ## Example usage